 It is common for your potential investors/ incubators/ funders to request for a pitch when you are applying for funding for your NGO.
 The aim of the pitch is to let your potential investors/ incubators/ funders learn more about your NGO and your future plans, and hence they can determine whether your NGO is the suitable organisation for them to provide funding for.
 In order to come up with an effective business plan for pitching, you and other board members should consider the following questions:

 You can take a look at the following templates to have a checklist of essential information to be covered during a pitch:

 When you have successfully reached out to a funder, you should maintain professionalism and provide your funder with a certificate of donation as a token of appreciation.
 Simple steps might bring long-term partnership opportunities.
 You can use the certificate of donation template below: https://docpro.com/doc1238/charity-church-receipt-certificate-of-donation

-Please note that this is a guide on the general position of different business structures under common law.
+Please note that this is a guide on the general position of NGOs under common law.
 This does not constitute legal advice.
 As each jurisdiction may be different, you may want to speak to your local lawyer.